Jerophin123/HPOE/README.md

 ### Scenario F: Next.js Initial Application Hydration
 **Device:** Powerful Desktop PC loading a heavily server-side rendered application.
 **Execution Flow:** During the first 1500ms of loading, massive React Javascript bundles are executed.
 Client-side hydration causes the main browser thread to freeze completely for 400ms.
 If HPOE monitored this instantly, the measured FPS would plummet to 12 FPS, forcing a brutal `Low` tier downgrade.
 However, the **3000ms Grace Period** shields the engine explicitly.
 The massive frame-delta skips are entirely ignored.
-Hydration finishes softly, the app hits a smooth 60FPS lock, and HPOE continues verifying `High` tier performance accurately.
+Hydration finishes softly, the app hits a smooth 60+ FPS lock, and HPOE continues verifying `High` tier performance accurately.

 ### Scenario G: Legacy Hardware under Extreme Resource Starvation
 **Device:** Old Windows 10 Tablet with 2GB of RAM and an Intel Atom dual-core CPU.